RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

     -   We are working to improve the parcel information for this entire dataset.
 If you have any information on individual parcels that you believe are currently misclassified, please contact us at the email below and we'll work to improve our classification.\
     -   A large number (8,644) of sub 1-acre warehouses are excluded from this analysis as the application slows down significantly when displaying these micro-warehouses.
 The total area of the warehouses with less than 1-acre parcels is 1.7x10<sup>8</sup> sq.ft.\
-    -   No estimate is made for light-duty vehicle trips of workers commuting to and from warehouses.\
+    -   No estimate is made for emissions light-duty vehicle trips of workers commuting to and from warehouses.\
-    -   San Bernardino "build year" values are based on assessor base year, which is the "last year of appraisal" which likely biases the dataset for this county to look younger than it may truly be for parcels that changed ownership.
-Build year information is not directly available for this county at this time.
+    -   No estimate is made for emissions from light-duty or medium duty vehicle trips of delivery vehicles to and from warehouses.
+The cutoff for trucks is GVWR > 8,500 pounds per EMFAC classification.
+    -   San Bernardino "build year" values are now based on [DataTree](https://web.datatree.com/) parcel classifications of build year, rather than 'assessor base year' estimates from the San Bernardino County Open Data shapefiles.

 ## Contact and Support

--   If you have questions or suggestions, please email [mikem\@radicalresearch.llc](mailto:mikem@radicalresearch.llc){.email}
+-   If you have questions or suggestions, please email [mikem@radicalresearch.llc](mailto:mikem@radicalresearch.llc){.email}

 -   If you are interested in supporting local organizations working on land-use issues, please visit the [Redford Conservancy](https://www.pitzer.edu/redfordconservancy/) and/or [Riverside Neighbors Opposing Warehouses](https://tinyurl.com/RIVNOW).